breeMudi/time-tracking/README.md

 Turns out that this is indeed possible. thanx to _Arthur Schmaro_ On Youtube [HisVideo] (https://www.youtube.com/watch?v=3YKlDXqX9r8)

-> With his method i was able to set global state variables that can be updated and used from any component in the react app.
+> With his method, I was able to set global state variables that can be updated and used from any component in the react app.

 To see how this was implemented: Go to the [HeroComponent](https://github.com/breeMudi/time-tracking/blob/main/src/components/HeroFolder.jsx)